haroon-ali-dev/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.

+Answer:
+10
+undefined
+reference error

+10 because line 5 is accessing the variable declared on line 1 due to closure.
+undefined because the f1 function isn't returning anything.
+reference error because the y variable only exists in the scope of the f1 function.

 ## Question 3